Autodesk/molecular-simulation-tools/README.md

 ##### PUT /structure/upload
 Uploads the given pdb file to the server and returns a public URL to it.
 Sends formdata with a `workflowId` and a `file`.

+#### Test API

+These methods are **not** prefixed with the version tag.
+I.e. they are e.g. http://localhost:4000/test and not http://localhost:4000/v1/test.

+##### GET /test
+Checks connectivity to the CCC compute server.
+Does not test workflows.

+##### GET /test/workflow[0,1]
+Tests the workflow with baked in test data

+##### GET /test/all
+Tests all workflows

+For development:

+	curl --max-time 10000 localhost:4000/test/all

 #### Seed Data
 Currently, Redis needs to be seeded with at least one workflow for the app to use, which you can create with: